MeMyselfMirai/Released-as-Homebrew/README.md

 * "dawn", "minioninfo", "demoninfo", "dusk": Cannot modify the instruction text: https://discord.com/channels/1011236067560669234/1410705219364585614
 * Many of these are covered by this post: https://discord.com/channels/1011236067560669234/1398305364516012146

+## Git Expectations
+* Update the README changelog for each commit.
+* Commit messages are [Conventional Commits](https://conventionalcommits.org/) all lowercase.
+* Tags are [SemVer](https://semver.org/) with no message.
+* Github release descriptions match the changelog.
+* Commits are required to be squashed and submitted via pull-request.
+* Try to keep pull-requests to one concept at a time, such as a fix for a single character, even if the fix that effect multiple files.

 ## Changelog
+### 0.187.7
+* Documentation update
 ### 0.187.6
 * Online app missing features documentation correction
 ### 0.187.5